michael-steinert/FullStackSpringReactAngular2023/spring-boot-full-stack/README.md

 - The __@GetMapping__ Annotation is used to map HTTP GET Requests to a Method in a Spring Controller.
 It tells Spring to map a GET Request to the annotated Method.
 The URL Pattern for the Mapping can be specified using the Value Attribute of the Annotation

+### Spring Boot Maven Plugin

+- The Spring Boot Maven Plugin provides Spring Boot Support in Apache Maven
+- It allows to package executable JAR or WAR Archives, run Spring Boot Applications, generate Build Information, and launch Spring Boot Applications before running Integration Tests
+- The `Surefire Plugin` is used during the Test Phase of the Build Lifecycle to execute the Unit Tests of an Application
+- The `Failsafe Plugin` is designed to run Integration Tests while the Surefire Plugin is designed to run Unit Tests
+- The Failsafe Plugin is used during the `integration-test` and `verify` Phases of the Build Lifecycle to execute the Integration Tests
+- The Failsafe Plugin will not fail the Build during the `integration-test` Phase, thus enabling the `post-integration-test` Phase to execute

 ### Spring Web MVC